 According to our study, consumers across the US are developing a more nuanced understanding of personal data use.
 And it turns out that, the more you know, the more likely you are to break away from the cycle of data gathering and ad targeting.

 What steps can you take to control your data?

 Beyond using an ad blocker, there are several simple steps that you can take today to regain your online autonomy.

+- Don’t rely on default settings.
 When you create an account through a platform like Google or Instagram, you can change many of the default settings.
 Take time to familiarize yourself with the privacy variables on any site you regularly use and adjust them to fit your needs.
 This could range from limiting data collection to switching off targeted ads altogether.

+- Take your privacy into your own hands.
 Don’t assume that companies will take care of your data.
 Breaches are more common than most people realize.
 Even if a corporation promises to protect your data, you can still take your own steps towards security.
 For a start, avoid using the same login for multiple sites and consider starting a separate bank account for online transactions.
 Use a password manager to supercharge your security.